cairis-platform/cairis/docs/actrl.rst

 Overview
 --------

 Access control needs can be modelled in CAIRIS, together with access control policy statements.
-If both needs and policies are captured then model validation checks can be used to identify potentially undesirable / insecure access possibilities.
+If both needs and policies are captured then model validation checks can identify potentially undesirable / insecure access possibilities.

 Modelling access needs
 ----------------------

-Indicating the need *subjects* have for accessing *resources* can be captured by in asset associations, where subjects and resources are system, information, or people assets.
+Indicating the need *subjects* have for accessing *resources* is captured in asset associations, where subjects and resources are system, information, or people assets.
 The table below indicates permitted access needs for the different asset types.
 For example, a person might read some information, but not vice-versa.
-It may seem odd that information should be permitted to access resources but, during early stages of design, stakeholders might model some system that stores information as an information asset, or an information asset needs to access some resource because some out-of-scope system or person is handling that information, but the information-information access has some value.
+It may seem odd that information should be permitted to access resources but, during early stages of design, stakeholders might model some system that stores information as an information asset, or an information asset needs to access some resource because some out-of-scope system or person is handling that information, but capturing information-information access has some value.

 .. table:: Permitted access needs between subjects (rows) and resources (columns)